 This was a family favorite because the majority of parks that house public artworks also have great playgrounds.
 Pack a picnic and spend the afternoon park-hopping and admiring the local art.
 Don’t forget to swing by and behold the mystery of Corn Henge!

 The perfect way to spend an entire day in Dublin is to visit the Columbus Zoo.
 We only scratched the surface during our visit, but the variety of exotic animals, exhibits and playgrounds already have us planning our next visit.
+There are so many great reasons to visit the Columbus Zoo and Aquarium.
 As many of you know, not all zoos all created equal.
 I was in shock to see the humongous water park that was attached to the zoo.
 Tickets and passes are sold separately to the water park, AKA Zoombezi Bay, but what a great option for having for guests!

 The zoo consists of themed areas that represent a particular part of the world.
 There you can find animals and exhibits that are native to that portion of the world.
 A favorite was Australia and the Islands mainly for the Kangaroo Walk-About.
 You have the opportunity to walk around in the kangaroo exhibit with our jumpy friends.
 You are required to stay on the designated path, but strollers are allowed.